architagr/golang_collections/list/sortedlist_README.md

 the package exposes below listed functions

-### InitArrayList[T any, deepCopy IDeepCopy[T]]
+### InitSortedList[T any, deepCopy IDeepCopy[T]]

-created a new array list that can have nodes that can hold data of type `IDeepCopy`.
+created a new sorted list that can have nodes that can hold data of type `IDeepCopy`.
-T can be of any data type that implements `IDeepCopy`.
+T can be of any data type that implements `IDeepCopy`. also we have to give a less function that will be used to compare data to maintain sorted order.

 ### Method in the object of single linked list
 #### Add(data *deepCopy) (resultIndex int)

 this is a function adds data to the end of the list.

-#### AddAtIndex(index int, data deepCopy) (err error)

-this function adds data to the index in the list and shifts all data to right if the index is out of bound then return error.

 #### Remove(data deepCopy) (removedIndex int, err error)